JB14forever/JB-Data-Explorer/README.md

 - **Data license:** released by IBM for sample and educational use

 The app itself isn't limited to this dataset, it takes any structured CSV or Excel file a user uploads and runs the full pipeline on it.
-The Telco dataset is just the one used to produce the results in the written outputs, so it's included here to keep those results reproducible.
+The IBM Telco Customer Churn dataset is just the one used to produce the results in the written outputs, so it's included here to keep those results reproducible.